np = numpy++: numpy with added convenience functionality

 The idea of np is to provide a way of creating numpy arrays with a compact syntax and without an explicit function call.
 Making the module name np subscriptable, while still keeping it essentially an alias for numpy, does this in a clean way.

-Any feedback is very welcome: email@example.com.
+Any feedback or suggestions are very welcome: email@example.com.

 np can be installed with pip: